jmuehlig/perf-cpp/docs/sampling.md

 ```

 ## Lost Samples
-Sample records can be lost, e.g., if the buffer is out of capacity or the CPU is too busy.
+Sample records may be lost, for example, if the buffer is full or the CPU is heavily loaded.
-Lost samples are recorded and are reported as such through `sample_record.count_loss()`, which holds an `std::nullopt` if the sample was a regular sample and an integer, if the perf subsystem reported losses.
+Such losses are documented and reported through `sample_record.count_loss()`, which returns `std::nullopt` for regular samples and an integer for the number of samples lost, as reported by the perf subsystem.

 In addition, the following data will be set in a sample:
 * `sample_record.process_id()` and `sample_record.thread_id()`, if `sampler.thread_id(true)` was specified,